UniversalDependencies/docs/_ru-feat/Number.md

 Grammatically they behave like plurals, so `Plur` is obviously the back-off value here; however, the non-existence of singular form sometimes means that the gender is unknown.
-In Czech, special type of numerals is used when counting nouns that are plurale tantum ([NumType]()`=Sets`).
+In Russian, special type of numerals is used when counting nouns that are plurale tantum ([NumType]()`=Sets`).

 #### Examples